 - Augie is a beagle, he sleeps in my bed at night. (comma splice)

 - Augie is a snuggly boy he is adorable. (run on)

-(I often use sentences about my life to build relationships, but doing so enables me to control what information I share.)
+You can use a variety of topics to write sample sentences with students.
+I often use sentences about my life to build relationships, but doing so enables me to control what information I share.
 I have found that keeping the material similar helps students articulate what is different between the sentence structure.